 As a commercial office tenant, your lease has many details that can potentially affect your business—not the least of which are the legal nuances.

-As real estate advisors, we are often asked questions about legal items in a lease.
-While we have years of experience negotiating and explaining some of the legal items, it’s always wise to consult with an attorney.
-That said, I would like to share four questions I often receive about a common clause: the SNDA.
+Real estate advisors are often asked questions about legal items in a lease.
+While they have years of experience negotiating and explaining some of the legal items, it’s always wise to consult with an attorney.
+That being said, here are four frequently asked questions about a common clause: the SNDA.

 What is an SNDA?

 An SNDA is a subordination, non-disturbance and attornment agreement, which protects a tenant from being kicked out of their premises in the event that their landlord loses the building to the lender (bank) or if the building is sold.
 That’s the layman’s definition, but if you are interested in additional detail you can read a more thorough definition.

 Should my lease have an SNDA?

 Not every office lease requires an SNDA.
 From the tenant’s point of view, you’ll want protection if there’s a chance that you’ll be asked to leave.
 Consider the following example: You lease space in a New York City office building that isn’t performing very well.
 Whoever takes over the building might want to repurpose it into a mixture of first-floor retail and apartments or multifamily units.
 The new owner will have the right to ask you to vacate.
 In that situation, you’ll want to protect your company with an SNDA.